pracsol/ModernDiskQueue/README.md

 - Requires access to filesystem storage
 - Only partial support for "Trim Self-Contained" deployments and executables (see below)

-The file system is used to hold locks, so any bug in your file system may cause issues with DiskQueue -- although it tries to work around them.
+The file system is used to hold cross-process locks, so any bug in your file system may cause issues with DiskQueue -- although it tries to work around them.

 ## Thanks to